intendednull/yewdux/README.md

 This is the development branch.
 Latest stable release may be found [here](https://github.com/intendednull/yewdux/tree/0.7.0).

-## About

-Yewdux uses a CoW (clone on write) management strategy.
-This means state is cloned once every mutation.
-Doing it this way allows us to succinctly express precise mutation without any additional boilerplate, and employ change detection to prevent needless re-renders.

-This is a slight deviation from the typical reducer: `|state: Rc<T>| -> Rc<T>` (which does not require `Clone` to implement).
-However in practice state is usually cloned anyway, it's just up to the user to handle it.

-For cases where cloning is particularly expensive, [Mrc](./examples/no_copy/src/main.rs) provides a Yewdux-compatible interface for interior mutability.
-However keep in mind Yewdux will no longer be able to detect changes properly, and cannot prevent needless re-rendering when done this way.

 ## Alternatives

 - [Bounce](https://github.com/futursolo/bounce) - The uncomplicated Yew State management library